things to do in Kona

 You’ll also fly over rainforests, waterfalls, black and golden sand beaches, and witness the stark visual contrast between deep green forest and bright blue coastline.
 With multiple departure times throughout the day, it’s one of those things to do in Kona that’s well worth shelling out for.

-26 – Revitalize yourself with a visit to the Menehune Coffee Company
+26 – Visit the Menehune Coffee Company

 Menehune Coffee Company